 Tips for Reporting an Accident to Police

-When you’re involved in a minor car collision, a quick exchange of insurance information may seem like all that’s needed.
-You have car insurance to take care of just such an accident.
+When you're involved in a minor car collision, a quick exchange of insurance information may seem like all that's needed.
+You have car insurance to take care of vehicle accidents.
 Do you really need to call the police or make an accident report?

 Call the Police Immediately

 If there are injuries, the first step is to call 9-1-1.
 If the police show up, they'll conduct a brief investigation and try to figure out who caused the accident.
 If there was a statutory violation (e.g. disregard for a specific traffic law like passing a red light or failing to stop at a stop sign), the police officer will make a note as to which driver violated what law.

 The police will likely collect the following:

 - Date and time the accident occurred — noting if it was dark or if there were other visibility issues